Bridgerton

-Bridgerton is an American historical fiction-romance streaming television series created by Chris Van Dusen for Netflix.
-Based on the book series by Julia Quinn, it is Shondaland's first scripted show for Netflix.
-It revolves around the eponymous Bridgerton family and is set in the competitive world of Regency era London's ton during the social season where marriageable youth of nobility and gentry are launched into society.
+Bridgerton is an American alternative history regency romance television series created by Chris Van Dusen for Netflix.
+Based on the book series of the same name by Julia Quinn, it is Shondaland's first scripted show for Netflix.
+It follows the close-knit siblings of the noble and influential Bridgerton family as they navigate the highly competitive social season; where young marriageable nobility and gentry are introduced into society.
+The series is set during the early 19th century in an alternative London Regency era, in which George III established racial equality and granted many people of African descent aristocratic titles due to the African heritage of his wife, Queen Charlotte.